benbrummitt/audiosprite-pkg/README.md

 # audiosprite-pkg

+Forked from https://travis-ci.org/peteward44/audiosprite-pkg to fix build issues with autoplay

 [![Build Status](https://travis-ci.org/peteward44/audiosprite-pkg.svg?branch=master)](https://travis-ci.org/peteward44/audiosprite-pkg)

 Based on the audiosprite module (https://github.com/tonistiigi/audiosprite), takes the same functionality but exposes it as a node module instead of command line.